 - DC K.O. #2

-- Superman #32 – Contains a few spoilers from DC K.O. #2 and must be read after.
+- Superman #32 – Takes place during DC KO #2 and contains a few spoilers, must be read after.

 All Fight Month!
 After the challenge that took place in DC K.O. #2, the sixteen remaining fighters face off in eight rounds during the Epic Month of All Fights!
 You need to read the rounds in the order they are released, as each issue contains an interlude on the Watchtower.